mpkondrashin/periculosum/README.md

 checker
 ```

-Input file path from commandline and cheker will output 1 or 0 indication whenever this file
+Input file path from command line and cheker will output 1 or 0 indication whenever this file
-should or should not be submitted for testing by Sandbox.
+should or should not be submitted for testing to Sandbox.

 Command line options:
 - **-h** - show help and exit